Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

  - done with the expenses an reports display including both tables
  - added logic CRUD for expenses
+ - Fixed the filter and the edit,add,delete, and cancel has been connected to the database

 # CHANGES
 - I change the API instead of /login-register I change it into /login for login and /register for register because it's the url of each pages